Kyriosity/read-write/README+/pencraft/README+/memes/README.md

 And ... the twist!
 It was a real random number, while algorithms generate only pseudo-random ones.

-The latter was what extraordinary _John von&nbsp;Neumann_ (1903-1957) noted:
+The latter was what extraordinary [John von&nbsp;Neumann](../quotes/README+/contributors/README.md#John-von-Neumann) noted:
-> Any one who considers arithmetical methods of producing random digits is, of course, in a state of sin."
+> Anyone who considers arithmetical methods of producing random digits is, of course, in a state of sin.

 ---------
 </details>